Sebane1/ImuToXinput/README.md

 How to use:

-Install the VIGEM bus driver.
+Install the VIGEM bus driver:
 https://vigembusdriver.com/

 Install SlimeVR: